jeehwan7/artist_discovery/README.md

 # Artist Discovery
-Website that recommends lesser-known artists to users based on their Spotify data
+Website that recommends lesser-known artists based on your Spotify data